flutter/website/src/docs/resources/faq.md

 ### Can I run Dart code in the background of an Flutter app?

-Yes, you can run Dart code in a background process on both iOS and Android  For more information, see the Medium article [Executing Dart in the Background with Flutter Plugins and Geofencing][].
+Yes, you can run Dart code in a background process on both iOS and Android  For more information, see the free Medium article [Executing Dart in the Background with Flutter Plugins and Geofencing][].

 ### Can I use JSON/XML/<wbr>protobuffers, etc. with Flutter?